semutLLC/semut-narrative/README.md

 Semut begins from this question.

-Rather than defining humanity from a single philosophical tradition, Semut explores ideas across philosophy, biology, anthropology, cognitive science, history, and engineering.
+Rather than defining humanity from a single philosophical tradition, Semut explores ideas across philosophy, biology, anthropology, cognitive science, history, engineering, and other disciplines.

+The goal is not to replace these perspectives, but to explore whether they can be understood within a common coordination framework.

 This repository contains essays, presentations, diagrams, videos, and educational materials that explain the ideas behind Semut.